Fleetwood Mac blues guitarist Peter Green dies at 73 - The Boston Globe

 Advertisement

-Fleetwood Mac made its debut at the British Blues and Jazz festival in the summer of 1967, which led to a recording contract, then an eponymous first album in February 1968.
-The album, which included “Long Grey Mare” and three other songs by Green, stayed on the British charts for 13 months.
+Fleetwood Mac made its debut at the British Blues and Jazz festival in the summer of 1967, which led to a recording contract, then a first album in February 1968.
+The album, which included “Long Grey Mare” and three other songs by Mr. Green, stayed on the British charts for 13 months.

 “He was taking a lot of acid and mescaline around the same time his illness began manifesting itself more and more,” Fleetwood said in 2015.
 “We were oblivious as to what schizophrenia was back in those days but we knew something was amiss.”